stonegaze08/Explorer-stonegaze/README.md

 ## Why does Ping Explorer rely on official/trusted third-party public LCD/RPC servers?
 There are two primary reasons for this choice:

  - Trust: In a decentralized system, it is crucial to avoid relying solely on a single entity.
-By utilizing official/trusted third-party public LCD/RPC servers, ITRocket Explorer ensures that the data is sourced from a network of trusted participants.
+By utilizing official/trusted third-party public LCD/RPC servers, StoneGaze Explorer ensures that the data is sourced from a network of trusted participants.
- - Limited Resources: As ITRocket Explorer plans to list hundreds of Cosmos-based blockchains in the future, it is impractical for the Ping team to operate validators or full nodes for all of them.
+ - Limited Resources: As StoneGaze Explorer plans to list hundreds of Cosmos-based blockchains in the future, it is impractical for the Ping team to operate validators or full nodes for all of them.
 Leveraging trusted third-party servers allows for more efficient resource allocation.

 ## Donation